DillonKyleDev/FlatEngine/README.md

 9. Audio
 10. Text
 11. BoxCollider
-12. CircleCollider (work in progress)
+12. CircleCollider (work in progress -> CircleColliders currently do not support Solid collision and can only be used as triggers)
-13. CompositeCollider (work in progress)
+13. CompositeCollider (work in progress -> Currently removed from the engine)
 14. RigidBody
 15. CharacterController
 16. TileMap (work in progress)